pytorch/tutorials/intermediate_source/rpc_tutorial.rst

             return F.softmax(action_scores, dim=1)

 Let's first prepare a helper to run functions remotely on the owner worker of an ``RRef``.
-You will find this function been used in several places this tutorial's examples.
+You will find this function being used in several places this tutorial's examples.
 Ideally, the `torch.distributed.rpc` package should provide these helper functions out of box.
 For example, it will be easier if applications can directly call ``RRef.some_func(*arg)`` which will then